-- 1. Tap Tools , select Measurement, and select the type of measurement, such as Length.
-(In the Graphs application, go to Geometry > Measurement> Length.) - Tap the object you want to measure.
-2.
+- Tap Tools , select Measurement, and select the type of measurement, such as Length.
+(In the Graphs application, go to Geometry > Measurement> Length.) - 2.
+Tap the object you want to measure.

-Measurement Type Use to Measure A side of a triangle, rectangle or polygon.
+Measurement Type Use to Measure or Ellipse or the Perimeter of a Polygon, Rectangle or Triangle A side of a triangle, rectangle or polygon.
 You must tap two points to measure a side.
 Tapping the side measures the entire length of the object's perimeter.
-Area 6.74 y 46.9 cm 2 Area of a Circle, Ellipse, Polygon, Rectangle or Triangle Slope Slope of a Line, Ray, Segment or Vector
+Area 6.74 y 46.9 cm 2 Area of a Circle, Ellipse, Polygon, Rectangle or Triangle Slope Slope of a Line, Ray, Segment or